adambard/learnxinyminutes-docs/ansible.html.markdown

 * It is agent-less - you have to verify your environment consistency 'on-demand' - there is no built-in mechanism that would warn you about some change automatically (this can be achieved with reasonable effort)
-* Official GUI Tool (web inferface) - Ansible Tower - is great, but it is expensive.
+* Official GUI - Ansible Tower - is great but expensive.
 * There is no 'small enterprice' payment plan, however Ansible AWX is the free open source version we were all waiting for.